Thepancake89/halcourt-search/README.md

 ## Deployment

-This site auto-deploys to Netlify when changes are pushed to the `main` branch.
+This site auto-deploys to Vercel when changes are pushed to the `main` branch.

-1. Connect this repo to Netlify
+1. Connect this repo to Vercel
-2. Set publish directory to `/`
+2. Framework Preset: Other
+3. Root Directory: `./`
-3. No build command needed
+4. No build command needed
-4. Push to `main` → site deploys automatically
+5. Push to `main` → site deploys automatically

 ## File Structure